dv/dotfiles/README.md

 ## known

-`known` is a tool I built to easily remove a host from `.ssh/known_hosts` after you know that tis key changed.
+`known` is a tool I built to easily remove a host from `.ssh/known_hosts` after you know that its key changed.

 Use as follows: